samanshirdell/Dotfiles/readme.md

 </details>

 # Notes
-- About to start working on an ewww dashboard so look out for that
+- About to start working on an eww dashboard so look out for that
 - I still need to add more on wlogout!!! ***sorry!***
 <details>
   <summary>📥 Download Suggestions</summary>